hucker/splint/README.md

-# Splint: A Linting Framework
+# Splint: A `Linting` Framework

-`Splint` empowers you to create `linting tools` for any task by utilizing a declarative style similar to `pytest`.
+`Splint` lets you to create `linting tools` for any task by utilizing a declarative style similar to `pytest`.
-It isn't for code, it is for infrastructure, files, folders, databases etc.  If you are tracking the state of many files, folders, logs, databases, websites or the contents of spreadsheets, PDF files `splint` cand simplify the task.
-With just a few lines of code, you can define rules that integrate into your workflow by providing JSON output natively.
+It isn't for code, it is for infrastructure, files, folders, databases, project tracking etc.  If you track many files, folders, logs, databases, websites or the contents of spreadsheets, PDF, csv files files `splint` can simplify the task by letting you write pytest like tests against your environment.

 ## Overview

-`Splint` is a framework that offers a solution to wide range of infrastructure monitoring.
-It works similar to how `pylint` is used to find issues, I envisioned a tool capable of extending this functionality across diverse workflows with minimal setup.
-Splint allows for easy `linting` of any aspect of a project or system, providing access to detailed test results for integration with JSON friendly tools like Streamlit and FastAPI.
+`Splint` is a framework that offers a solution monitoring files, folders, projects etc.  It works similar to how `pylint` finds problems in code.
+I envisioned a tool capable of extending this functionality across diverse workflows with minimal setup.
+With a few `check` functions you can easily automate checking and generate json data ready to be used as an API, incorporated into a streamlit dashboard or into your code.

 The intention is NOT to be a `linter` by parsing the syntax of a programming language, it is meant to be a `linter` in the sense that some system has a large set of rules that must be met for the system to be in a good state.
 The